 Get an audiobook of your choice, free, with a 30-day trial.
 After the trial, your paid membership will begin at $14.95 per month.
 With your membership, you will receive one credit every month, good for any audiobook on Audible.

 This entry was posted on Sunday, September 8th, 2013 at 4:00 pm and is filed under Characters, POV, Season 8.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.